sshuttle/sshuttle/docs/tproxy.rst

 TPROXY
 ======
-TPROXY is the only method that has full support of IPv6 and UDP.
+TPROXY is the only method that supports UDP.

 There are some things you need to consider for TPROXY to work: